alexchandler100/MAT_180/midi-synthesis/README.md

 further study and refinement on the compatibility of MIDI data to be used in feedforward neural networks.

 Notwithstanding the latter two results, we can proceed with generating melodic lines alone with the generation algorithm.
-An example output with our current model can be found in the Output folder.
+An example output (named "example_output_song.mid") with our current model can be found in the Output folder.

 ## Methods
 This section documents all of the custom methods we defined in the project.
 Many of these